dgkf/testex/README.md

 This will add a `tests/testthat/test-testex.R` file to your `testthat` directory which will re-build and run testthat tests based on examples each time you run your testing suite.
-Tests are created to expect that examples execute successfully and that each example expectation is fullfilled.
+Tests are created to expect that examples execute successfully and that each example expectation is fulfilled.

 #### Disabling example checks during `R CMD check`